 - Acknowledge all portions of the study policy agreement.

-- During the weeks before the start of the term, we will email you with news on whether or not you were awarded a spot in Qasid Housing.
-If affirmative, a housing assignment letter will be included that details your room type, total rent amount for the term, and your move-in and move-out dates.
-Confirm within the deadline, and the room is yours.
+- Within two weeks after the housing form becomes available, we will email you with news on whether or not you were awarded a spot in Qasid Housing.
+If affirmative, a housing assignment letter will be included that details your room type, the total rent amount for the term, and your move-in and checkout dates.
+Confirm your acceptance of the offer within the deadline, and the room is yours.
 If on the rare occasion that we aren’t able to award you a spot, you will then be invited to consider Independent Housing.

-If your preference is Independent Housing, simply select that on the housing form.
+If you prefer Independent Housing, simply select that option on the housing form.

 We like to reiterate that submission of the housing form is required for those seeking their own housing arrangements, given our sense of obligation to know each of our students has adequate accommodations.
 Although Qasid does not offer apartment or housemate search services for those opting for Independent Housing, we can suggest that you start searching on www.expatriates.com, www.airbnb.com, www.opensouk.com, and some of the other sites mentioned in the Housing Options section above as soon as possible to get a sense of what’s available.

-The first day of orientation and the official move-in day for Qasid Housing are both specified at the bottom of this webpage as well as in the housing preference form and the actual room assignment letters.
+The first day of orientation and the official move-in day for Qasid Housing are both specified near the top of this webpage as well as in the housing preference form and the room assignment letters.
 Please do your best to arrive anytime in the afternoon of the move-in day, and before the morning of the orientation day, in order to give yourself a breather and a chance to settle in.